rafaelsutiono/tiny-tetris-bot/README.md

 5. Under the folder directory in the explorer, right-click > New File.
 6. Name the file ```.env```.
 7. In the file, type ```DISCORD_TOKEN = ``` followed by your bot's token.
 8. In ```ttb.py```, click the run button on the top-right corner of the window.
-The bot should start running.
+The bot should start running, have fun playing with it!